BilalHq38/Image_Search_Engine_Using_CNN/Readme.md

 - ⚡ Fast nearest-neighbor search using FAISS
 - 💾 Persistent feature cache to speed startup (`image_features.pkl`)
 - 🔐 Simple password-protected UI with a responsive layout

+The results are fetched from the database on the basis of similarity score

 ## Table of Contents